 - A great, and inexpensive, way to try snowshoeing is to go on one of the ranger-led walks that are offered in many national forests.
-At Snoqualmie Pass, the 90-minute “Kids in the Snow” walk leaves the Visitor Center every Saturday at 1 p.m. starting Jan.
-20 through late March.
+At Snoqualmie Pass, the 90-minute “Kids in the Snow” walk, and other guided walks, leave the Visitor Center Saturdays starting in anuary through late March.
 Make reservations online soon (spaces are already filling).
 Adults $15, kids $10.

-- At Mount Rainier, children must be 8 years old to join 1.5-mile ranger-guided walks, which happen every Saturday, Sunday and holidays once the snow conditions are good enough; walks begin at 11 a.m. and 1:30 p.m.
+- At Mount Rainier, families with kids ages 8 and up can join 1.5-mile ranger-guided walks, which happen every Saturday, Sunday and holidays once the snow conditions are good enough; walks begin at 11 a.m. and 1:30 p.m.
 Snowhoes are included for a $5 donation.
 If you wish to rent snowshoes without going on the official walk, you can rent at the Longmire General Store.
 Or you may use your own snowshoes.
 Sign up in person one hour in advance at the Jackson Visitor Center.
 Note that all snowshoers in your party must be present at sign up.

 - Those who want a truly independent experience are advised to use the Sno-Parks as a base, such as Hyak, Gold Creek or Cabin Creek.
 Sno-Parks are plowed parking lots, often near groomed cross-country skiing trails.
 Trail maps are provided with the required parking pass, which can be purchased online or from outdoor retailers.